wattsjmichael/worlds-documentation/README.md

 1. After creating, uploading, or editing a file **in your fork**, press the **"Commit changes"** button.
    ![](images/image9.png)
 2. **Commit message:** Write a clear and concise commit message.
-   * The first line should be a short summary (max 50-72 characters is a good guideline), e.g., `docs: Add guide for Feature X`.
+   * The first line should be a short summary (max 50-72 characters is a good guideline), e.g., `docs: New tutorial on lighting`.
-   * If more detail is needed, leave a blank line after the summary and then provide a more detailed explanation in the larger text box.
    * *Good commit message practice:* Start with a prefix indicating the type of change (e.g., `docs:`, `fix:`), followed by a concise description.
 3. Ensure the option **"Commit directly to the `main` branch"** is selected.
 This refers to the branch in your fork.
 4. Click the green **"Commit changes"** button.

 #### 2.2.4.
 Create a Pull Request (PR) from Your Fork to the MHCPPrograms/worlds-documentation Repository

-A Pull Request (PR) is how you propose your changes to the original project.
+You are almost done!
+The Pull Request (PR) submission process is how you propose your changes to the doc mini challenge Github repo.

 1. After committing your changes to your branch **in your fork**, navigate to the main page of **your forked repository** on GitHub.
 2. You should see a prominent notification bar for your recently pushed branch, often with a **"Contribute"** button.
 Click this button.